 Susan is the 2015 Rocky Mountain Fiction Writers’ Writer of the Year, a former president of the Northern California Chapter of Mystery Writers of America and a member of Mystery Writers of America, Sisters in Crime (National and Sacramento chapters), the Historical Novel Society, and the Rocky Mountain Fiction Writers.
 She is represented by literary agent Sandra Bond of Bond Literary Agency.

-For signings and author appearance information, check out the appearances page!
+For appearance information, and to watch her latest video interviews, check out the appearances page!